 An applicant must either have a Bachelor's degree in Science/Engineering/Technology/Architecture or be enrolled in his/her last year of studies leading to such a degree.

 Specific entry requirements

-Bachelor’s degree (or equivalent) with the main field of study: Electrical Engineering, Engineering Physics, Physics or Engineering Mathematics
+Bachelor’s degree (or equivalent) with the main field of study in: Electrical Engineering, Engineering Physics, Physics or Engineering Mathematics

-Prerequisites: Mathematics (at least 30 credits) (including Linear algebra, Multivariable analysis and Fourier analysis) and Electromagnetic field theory
+Prerequisites: Mathematics (at least 24 cr. including Linear Algebra, Multivariable Analysis and Fourier Analysis) and Electromagnetic Field Theory

 English language requirements

 Are you enrolled in a Bachelor’s degree programme at Chalmers now or do you already have a Bachelor’s degree from Chalmers?
 If so, different application dates and application instructions apply.

 DaytimeLanguage of instruction:

 160 000 SEK/academic year